Globally, over 50 million animals are killed for fur every year. They are mostly foxes, minks, raccoon dogs and chinchillas.

 The animals spend their whole lives in small bare cages.
-They have no opportunities to fulfil their natural needs, like swimming for a mink or digging for a fox.
+They have no opportunities to fulfill their natural needs, like swimming for a mink or digging for a fox.
 This confined environment causes huge stress and leads to cases of self-harm, cannibalism and mental health issues.

-Injuries to paws, tails, bitten ears, oozing eyes, apathetic or frantic behaviour are a common sight on fur farms.
+Injuries to paws, tails, bitten ears, oozing eyes, apathetic or frantic behavior are a common sight on fur farms.
 The animals are rarely treated medically.
 When still young, they are killed by electric shock or are gassed before they mature.